mr-xlr8-AGT/Sentinel./README.md

 ## ⚡ The Purpose

-**Sentinel** is not a search engine.
+**Sentinel** is not just a usual search engine.
 It is an **Agentic AI Orchestrator** designed to automate the workflow of a top-tier strategy consultant.

 By chaining specialized AI agents, Sentinel autonomously hunts for real-time market data, scrapes high-signal intelligence, performs deep strategic reasoning (SWOT), and quantifies the abstract—turning messy web data into clear, scored metrics like **Innovation**, **Velocity**, and **Market Share**.